ssMaritime.com & ssMaritime.net

 their ships after famous historical figures, the two new liners on order were

-have a three-class configuration - First, Cabin and Tourist Class.
-Michelangelo
+three-class configuration - First, Cabin and Tourist Class.
+Michelangelo and

-and Raffaello were the pinnacle of Italian maritime design and shipbuilding,
+Raffaello were the pinnacle of Italian maritime design and shipbuilding, having

 T/n Michelangelo and Raffaello would be the first